-- .
-Action should be taken to preserve the integrity of Social Security for retirees and workers paying into the system. - 2.
+- 1. Action should be taken to preserve the integrity of Social Security for retirees and workers paying into the system. - 2.
 We support: - 2.1.
 Raising the normal retirement age as life expectancy increases and indexing to longevity; - 2.2.
-Giving all Americans a choice of retirement systems, government or private, which operate under the same deposit percentages and withdrawal age rules as social security: - 2.3.
+Giving all Americans a choice of retirement systems, government or private, which operate under the same deposit percentages and withdrawal age rules as social security; - 2.3.
 Allowing taxpayers to invest a portion of their social security taxes into personal retirement accounts that are owned by the individual and are transferable at death without affecting benefits for current or future recipients; - 2.4.
 Removing the age 70 cap on actuarially neutral increases in Social Security benefits and allowing the actuarially neutral increases to accrue to age 114; - 2.5.
 Employers and employees sharing equally in the payment of Social Security taxes; - 2.6.
 Continuing the separate payroll deduction for Federal Insurance Contributions Act (FICA) taxes so that it is clearly identifiable; - 2.7.
 Placing collected social security taxes in a restricted interest-bearing fund to be used only for social security programs; - 2.8.
 Excluding tax exempt income from the formula that determines the taxation of Social Security benefits; - 2.9.
 Returning any income tax collected on Social Security benefits to the Social Security Trust Fund; - 2.10.
 Basing benefits upon an individual's contributions to the system; - 2.11.
 Basing adjustments in Social Security benefits on the annual decrease or increase in average wage; - 2.12.
-The spouse or family of a deceased person being able to keep the social security payment for the month the person dies; - $2.13. \ \ Repealing the \ Government \ Pension \ Offset \ and \ the \ Windfall \ Elimination \ Provision;$ - 2.14.
+The spouse or family of a deceased person being able to keep the social security payment for the month the person dies; - 2.13.
+Repealing the Government Pension Offset and the Windfall Elimination Provision; - 2.14.
 Including both private and public-sector workers and members of Congress in Social Security; - 2.15.
 Every individual having the right to participate in pension plans in addition to Social Security; - 2.16.
 Educating workers that Social Security benefits are not intended to satisfy all retirement income needs; - 2.17.
-A cap on Social Security benefits be instituted to match the current limit to contributions; and - 2.18.
-Reinstatement of the full federal tax deduction of Social Security and Medicare contributions. - 3.
+A cap on Social Security benefits be instituted to match the current limit to contributions; - 2.18.
+Reinstatement of the full federal tax deduction of Social Security and Medicare contributions; and - 2.19.
+An increase in the taxable income threshold for Social Security benefits. - 3.
 We oppose: - 3.1.
 An increase in Social Security taxes; - 3.2.
 Exempting low income taxpayers from paying Social Security taxes; - 3.3.
 The earned income restriction; - 3.4.
 Means testing; - 3.5.
 Social Security payments to illegal aliens or to prison inmates who have no dependents; and - 3.6.
 The taxation of Social Security benefits.